殿(とのさま)

 COMMON EXPRESSIONS:

-• 殿様(とのさま)商売(しょうばい): lordly/complacent business (not making effort to attract customers)
+• 殿様(とのさま)商売(しょうばい): lordly/complacent business style (not trying to attract customers)

 CULTURAL NOTE: